-- A semi-informal letter or an informal letter should be written in a personal manner, whereas formal letters are written in a professional manner.
+- A semi-informal letter or an informal letter should be written in a personal manner, whereas formal letters are written professionally.

-- Informal letters are written to relatives, friends, and person with whom you are close, whereas formal letters are written to colleagues, bosses, managers and for other person related to office or business.
+- Informal letters are written to relatives, friends, and people with whom you are close, whereas formal letters are written to colleagues, bosses, managers, and other people related to the office or business.

-- Informal letters are written to the person with whom they writers have a non-professional relationship, whereas formal letters are written to the person with whom the writer has a professional relationship.
+- Informal letters are written to the person with whom the writers have a non-professional relationship, whereas formal letters are written to the person with whom the writer has a professional relationship.